LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 Messaging and Chat reports are broken down into the following categories:

 1. **Business Reports**: these are reports that have been formatted in some way to be more immediately useful for business use-cases, such as for import into Excel or other reporting tools that accept flat-file structures
-2. **Historical Data Integration**: these are reports based on Engagement History / Messaging Interactions and provide a raw feed of the source data (in JSON format)
+2. **Historical Data Integration**: these are reports based on Conversation History / Messaging Interactions and provide a raw feed of the source data (in JSON format)
 3. **Real-time Data Integration**: these are reports based on the Operational Realtime / Messaging Operations APIs and provide a raw feed of the source data (in JSON format)

 Admin type reports can provide a recurrent list of Skills, Agents and Agent Groups.